fenago/datascience-machine-learning/labs/lab_14.md

 - There should be terminal opened already.
 You can also open New terminal by Clicking `File` > `New` > `Terminal` from the top menu.
 - To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

-### TF-IDF

-So, our final example of MLlib is going to be using something called Term Frequency Inverse Document Frequency, or TF-IDF, which is the fundamental building block of many search algorithms.
-As usual, it sounds complicated, but it's not as bad as it sounds.

-So, first, let's talk about the concepts of TF-IDF, and how we might go about using that to solve a search problem.
-And what we're actually going to do with TF-IDF is create a rudimentary search engine for Wikipedia using Apache Spark in MLlib.
-How awesome is that?
-Let's get started.

-TF-IDF stands for Term Frequency and Inverse Document Frequency, and these are basically two metrics that are closely interrelated for doing search and figuring out the relevancy of a given word to a document, given a larger body of documents.
-So, for example, every article on Wikipedia might have a term frequency associated with it, every page on the Internet could have a term frequency associated with it for every word that appears in that document.
-Sounds fancy, but, as you'll see, it's a fairly simple concept.

-- **All Term Frequency** means is how often a given word occurs in a given document.
-So, within one web page, within one Wikipedia article, within one whatever, how common is a given word within that document?
-You know, what is the ratio of that word's occurrence rate throughout all the words in that document?
-That's it.
-That's all term frequency is.
-- **Document frequency** is the same idea, but this time it is the frequency of that word across the entire corpus of documents.
-So, how often does this word occur throughout all of the documents that I have, all the web pages, all of the articles on Wikipedia, whatever.
-For example, common words like "a" or "the" would have a very high document frequency, and I would expect them to also have a very high term frequency, but that doesn't necessarily mean they're relevant to a given document.

-You can kind of see where we're going with this.
-So, let's say we have a very high term frequency and a very low document frequency for a given word.
-The ratio of these two things can give me a measure of the relevance of that word to the document.
-So, if I see a word that occurs very often in a given document, but not very often in the overall space of documents, then I know that this word probably conveys some special meaning to this particular document.
-It might convey what this document is actually about.

-So, that's TF-IDF.
-It just stands for Term Frequency x Inverse Document Frequency, which is just a fancy way of saying term frequency over document frequency, which is just a fancy way of saying how often does this word occur in this document compared to how often it occurs in the entire body of documents?
-It's that simple.

-### TF-IDF in practice

-In practice, there are a few little nuances to how we use this.
-For example, we use the actual log of the inverse document frequency instead of the raw value, and that's because word frequencies in reality tend to be distributed exponentially.
-So, by taking the log, we end up with a slightly better weighting of words, given their overall popularity.
-There are some limitations to this approach, obviously, one is that we basically assume a document is nothing more than a bagful of words, we assume there are no relationships between the words themselves.
-And, obviously, that's not always the case, and actually parsing them out can be a good part of the work, because you have to deal with things like synonyms and various tenses of words, abbreviations, capitalizations, misspellings, and so on.
-This gets back to the idea of cleaning your data being a large part of your job as a data scientist, and it's especially true when you're dealing with natural language processing stuff.
-Fortunately, there are some libraries out there that can help you with this, but it is a real problem and it will affect the quality of your results.

-Another implementation trick that we use with TF-IDF is, instead of storing actual string words with their term frequencies and inverse document frequency, to save space and make things more efficient, we actually map every word to a numerical value, a hash value we call it.
-The idea is that we have a function that can take any word, look at its letters, and assign that, in some fairly well-distributed manner, to a set of numbers in a range.
-That way, instead of using the word "represented", we might assign that a hash value of 10, and we can then refer to the word "represented" as "10" from now on.
-Now, if the space of your hash values isn't large enough, you could end up with different words being represented by the same number, which sounds worse than it is.
-But, you know, you want to make sure that you have a fairly large hash space so that is unlikely to happen.
-Those are called hash collisions.
-They can cause issues, but, in reality, there's only so many words that people commonly use in the English language.
-You can get away with 100,000 or so and be just fine.

-Doing this at scale is the hard part.
-If you want to do this over all of Wikipedia, then you're going to have to run this on a cluster.
-But for the sake of argument, we are just going to run this on our own desktop for now, using a small sample of Wikipedia data.

-### Using TF- IDF

-How do we turn that into an actual search problem?
-Once we have TF-IDF, we have this measure of each word's relevancy to each document.
-What do we do with it?
-Well, one thing you could do is compute TF-IDF for every word that we encounter in the entire body of documents that we have, and then, let's say we want to search for a given term, a given word.
-Let's say we want to search for "what Wikipedia article in my set of Wikipedia articles is most relevant to Gettysburg?"
-I could sort all the documents by their TF-IDF score for Gettysburg, and just take the top results, and those are my search results for Gettysburg.
-That's it.
-Just take your search word, compute TF-IDF, take the top results.
-That's it.

-Obviously, in the real world there's a lot more to search than that.
-Google has armies of people working on this problem and it's way more complicated in practice, but this will actually give you a working search engine algorithm that produces reasonable results.
-Let's go ahead and dive in and see how it all works.

 ### Searching wikipedia with Spark MLlib